CadenFinley/OLD_DevToolsTerminal/README.md

 DevToolsTerminal is an open-source universal terminal emulator designed for developers.
 It provides native support for OpenAI AI integration, powerful startup commands, and self-assignable command shortcuts.

+Development for this project has largely stopped and has been replaced with DevToolsTerminal-LITE: https://github.com/CadenFinley/DevToolsTerminal-LITE

 ## Features

 - **TimeEngine**: A timer and stopwatch utility.